bashtage/ng-numpy-randomstate/README.md

   * Windows 32/64 bit (only tested on Python 2.7 and 3.5, but should work on 3.3/3.4)

 ## Version
-The version matched the latest verion of NumPy where `randomstate.prng.mt19937` passes all NumPy test.
+The version matched the latest version of NumPy where `randomstate.prng.mt19937` passes all NumPy test.

 ## Documentation

-A occasionally updated build of the documentation is available on [my github pages](http://bashtage.github.io/ng-numpy-randomstate/).
+An occasionally updated build of the documentation is available on [my github pages](http://bashtage.github.io/ng-numpy-randomstate/).

 ## Plans
 This module is essentially complete.
 There are a few rough edges that need to be smoothed.

-  * Stream support for MLFG and MRG32K3A
+  * Stream support for MLFG
   * Creation of additional streams from a RandomState where supported (i.e. a `next_stream()` method)